Rags Ragland: Death

 After returning from an alcoholic bender with Orson Welles in Mexico in 1946, Ragland was scheduled to revive his New York nightclub act with friend Phil Silvers at the Copacabana.
-He began experiencing pain in his abdomen and was hospitalized.
+He began experiencing abdominal pain and was hospitalized.
 Good friend Frank Sinatra called in a specialist, but the doctors determined that Ragland's liver and kidneys had been destroyed by years of alcohol abuse.
 After falling into a coma, he died three days before his 41st birthday of uremia.
 Silvers and Sinatra were by his bedside.
-Many Hollywood celebrities attended Ragland's funeral – Sinatra sang at the service and Silvers delivered the eulogy.
+Many Hollywood celebrities attended Ragland's funeral; Sinatra sang at the service and Silvers delivered the eulogy.

-In a gesture of friendship and respect, Sinatra left the set of his movie It Happened in Brooklyn, flew to New York, and unexpectedly showed up to take Ragland's spot with Silvers at the Copacabana debut (Silvers had decided to continue because he had signed a contract, stating "the show must go on").
+In a gesture of friendship and respect, Sinatra left the set of his movie It Happened in Brooklyn, flew to New York, and unexpectedly showed up to take Ragland's spot with Silvers at the Copacabana debut.
+(Silvers had decided to continue because he had signed a contract stating "the show must go on".)
 Sinatra and Silvers did the routines they had performed during their USO tours.
 The performance rocked the house.
 As it came to a close, Silvers cried and said, "May I take a bow for Rags."
-While crying in remembrance of Ragland, the audience was silent.
+While Silvers was crying in remembrance of Ragland, the audience was silent.